 96. Kenny Golladay, wide receiver, Detroit Lions

 While he might not be Megatron, this 6-foot-4 receiver is still unstoppable on the field.
-Golladay’s highlights from this past season, like this touchdown, showcase how he led the NFL in receiving touchdowns last season.
+Golladay’s highlights from this past season, like this touchdown, showcase how he led the NFL in receiving grabs last season.
+The Lions are far worse on offense when Golladay is out of the lineup.

 95. Eric Kendricks, linebacker, Minnesota Vikings

 Thomas drew headlines for an ugly incident this offseason, but no one should let it take away from his impact on the field.
-The 31-year-old proved he is still a top safety and a strong finish to his NFL career could help seal his case for the Pro Football Hall of Fame.
+The 31-year-old proved he is still a top safety and even a quiet finish to his NFL career shouldn’t harm his case for the Pro Football Hall of Fame.

 The New York Jets will look back on the 2019 offseason and feel pain.
 Just when Barr was ready to sign, he spurned New York and returned to the Vikings.
 Needless to say, Minnesota is very happy to still have its Pro Bowl linebacker.

 It’s the same story in Chicago as he went through in Jacksonville.
 Robinson is an elite wide receiver, but poor quarterback play constantly hurts his stats.
-He’ll likely be available for NFL teams in free agency next year and we hope he lands in the right spot.
+He’ll likely be available for NFL teams in free agency next year and we hope he lands in the right spot, almost any quarterback is better than Mitch Trubisky and Nick Foles.

-86. Ryan Kerrigan, outside linebacker, Washington Football Team
+86. Chase Young, edge rusher, Washington Football Team

 85. Calais Campbell, defensive end, Baltimore Ravens